Frequently Asked Questions (FAQs)

-I conduct regular gun fittings and work with leading manufacturers such as Purdey, Perazzi, Zoli and Caesar Guerini as well as expert stock makers to produce shotguns that match individual client specifications.
+I conduct regular gun fittings and work with leading manufacturers such as Purdey, Perazzi, Zoli, Grulla and Caesar Guerini as well as expert stock makers to produce shotguns that match individual client specifications.
 Gun fit is critical to superior performance in shotgunning whether shooting at targets of the clay or feathered variety.
 All shotgunners need a gun that shoots where they are looking.
 Whether the best solution for you is a new custom gun, re-stocking a gun or simply modifying your current gun, I guarantee to help you achieve your goal of shooting with a properly fitted shotgun.
 I offer two types of gun fittings:

-1) Formal Gun Fitting – If you are interested in a custom stock or custom gun purchased either through the Academy of Wing & Clay Shooting or another dealer.
+1) Formal Gun Fitting – For shooters interested in a custom stock or custom gun purchased either through the Academy of Wing & Clay Shooting or another dealer.
 A complete written fitting sheet with specifications and measurements is provided. ($500, 2.0 hours)

 2) Gun Fit Checkup – Interested in an expert evaluation of your existing shotgun for proper fit?
-A written report is provided to you regarding the fit of your shotgun with detailed instructions for any gun smith or stock maker should modifications to your shotgun prove necessary, Your gun is adjusted if equipped with adjustable comb, butt plate and/or rib.
+A written report is provided to you regarding the fit of your shotgun with detailed instructions for any gunsmith or stock maker should modifications to your shotgun prove necessary.
+Your gun is adjusted if equipped with an adjustable comb, butt plate and/or rib.
 Please bring all parts and pieces that came with your shotgun. ($250, 30-45 minutes)